bsdelf/recron/README.md

 - Support update schedule on the fly.
 - Support both crontab and interval syntax.
 - Support different time zones in a single cron instance.
-- Tickless scheduler (will be optional in feature).
+- Tickless scheduler (will be optional in future).
 - Compact and quite readable code base written in TypeScript.

 ## Usage